-You can shoot money to friends to pay for your share of the bar tab, tap your credit card against a kiosk device to pay for lunch, or scan your latest paycheck to deposit it without setting foot in a branch.
+You can shoot money to friends to pay for your share of the bar tab, tap your credit card against a kiosk device to pay for lunch or scan your latest paycheck to deposit it without setting foot in a branch, or if you are applying for a loan.
+You even could fax your documents in which mFax has options to do, in compliance with HIPAA and robust security for your data.
 These reasons alone can help explain why online banks are dominating.

 Traditional banking originally depended on a face-to-face relationship with each customer.
 Banking clients had a personal banker, knew all their local branch tellers by name, and expected hands-on care.
 Today’s bank customer favors anonymity, convenience, and speed, but they still want a personalized experience.

 Nearly one in three new account openings happen online now, up from 22% in 2019.
 Bigger banks and digital banks are more likely to allow the process to occur fully online.
 Once you open one account with a bank, you can usually open a second account online with ease.

 More and more banks are allowing mobile check deposit for customers who do not have the advantage of direct deposit.
 Citibank saw mobile check deposits increase by 84% from April to May 2020 alone.
 Moreover, digital-only banks that do not have their own ATM networks use mobile deposits almost exclusively for paper check deposits.

 Cash deposits at ATMs outnumber cash withdrawals, indicating that customers are comfortable using less cash on the street.